IPCS INCHEM Home

 The vapour is heavier than air and may travel along the ground; distant ignition possible.

-Reacts violently with strong oxidants causing fire hazard.
-The substance decomposes on contact with acids.
+Reacts violently with strong oxidants.
+This generates fire hazard.
+Decomposes on contact with acids.

 Boiling point: 55°C